-Underground Car Park at Little Bispham
+History of the Underground Car Park at Little Bispham

 Dave Hutchinson shared this photo (below) looking south along the promenade.
 You can see the two curved walls against the road leading to the entrance to the car park.

-David Wall added: “There certainly was no shortage of parking in the 1930’s as very few people owned cars.
+David Wall added: “There was certainly no shortage of parking in the 1930’s as very few people owned cars.
 It was built at the same time as Princes Way was constructed, following the coast to Cleveleys.

 Thank you to both Dave’s for their information – can you add anything else?